CyVerse-learning-materials/container_camp_workshop_2019/docker/dockerhandson.rst

 	$ ls
 	0000.ps  0001.ps  0002.ps  0003.ps  0004.ps  1234

-You just created 4 fringe plots which contain all important information of the VLBI experiment!
+Congratulations!
+You just created 4 fringe plots that show all important information of the VLBI experiment!
 Now you can exit your HOPS container and open them on your host machine.

 2. Jupyter Notebook Hands-on
 ============================

 Mounting a host directory is one way to make a container connect with the outside work.
 Another possible is through network by exposing a port.

 Use case 2: Processing Galaxy Simulation with Jupyter in Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this second use case, we will use Docker to run a "ready to go" Jupyter notebook in a container.
+In this second hands-on, we will use Docker to run a "ready to go" Jupyter notebook in a container.
 We will expose the port 8888 from the container to the localhost so that you can connect to the notebook.

 Inside the ``ccw-2019-astro`` git repository that you downloaded earlier, there is a sample Galaxy simulation: